The Opportunity Site: A New Downtown For Brooklyn Center

 The City and its partners recently completed a draft Master Plan intended to guide the development of the Opportunity Site.
-The full draft plan can be viewed on by visiting the Master Plan project page HERE, and offer your feedback on our interactive map.
+The full draft plan can be viewed by visiting the Master Plan project page below. and offer your feedback on our interactive map.

 Opportunity Site Project Updates – Fall 2020

 The draft Master Plan for the Opportunity Site is complete and ready for public review and feedback.
 Read the plan and offer input by visiting the Master Plan project page HERE.